-Shoulder Level Amputations
+Shoulder Level Limb Differences

 by Amber Henson, on Aug 3, 2021

-We offer several devices for people with shoulder amputations.
-These include simple devices like a prosthetic shoulder cap or filler that fits into the space where the shoulder used to be and makes the person’s profile look more natural.
+We offer several devices for people with shoulder level limb differences.
+These include simple devices like a prosthetic shoulder cap or filler that fits into the space where the shoulder used to be and makes the person’s profile look more typical.
 At the other end of the spectrum, we fit people with a hybrid myoelectric arm, like Sam Rosecrans, who has a positionable, locking shoulder, a Utah arm elbow, and both an ETD and myoelectric hand.
-We’ve even participated in test fittings of our patients with the most advanced arm in the world, the LUKE arm.
+Watch him in the video below:

-The challenges that come with this level of amputation include creating a prosthesis that generates enough force to power the elbow, wrist, and hand components.
+The challenges that come with this level of limb difference include creating a prosthesis that generates enough force to power the elbow, wrist, and hand components.
 Shoulders do a tremendous amount of the work that’s required to move and use our arms.
 Recreating this ability with a prosthesis can be tricky.

-Beyond our experience with past patients, another reason we are uniquely qualified to fit patients with shoulder level amputations is our published research concerning prosthetic management of individuals with this amputation level, and implementation of that research in the form of the MicroFrame.
+Beyond our experience with past patients, another reason we are uniquely qualified to fit patients with shoulder level limb differences is our published research concerning prosthetic management of individuals with this amputation level, and implementation of that research in the form of the MicroFrame.
 The MicroFrame is an interface that, when applicable, allows for the prosthetic arm to fit more comfortably, allow for a better range of motion and give the user better control of a myoelectric device.
 Combined, all those benefits lead to longer wear times for patients, allowing them to get back to work and accomplish their goals.

 In high-level amputations, a surgery called Targeted Muscle Reinnervation (TMR) can be of help.
 During a TMR procedure, the surgeon works with available nerves — the nerves that, before amputation, fired the muscles and activated movement of the limb.
 Those nerves are reassigned to the remaining muscles in the residual limb.
 This surgery can allow for better control of a myoeletric prosthesis and reduce phantom limb and nerve pain.